gear-tech/gear-js/utils/gear-hooks/README.md

   - `account` (`AccountParameters`, optional): Account options to sign the transaction.
 Defaults to the connected account.
   - `value` (`bigint`, optional): Value to send with the transaction.
 Defaults to 0.
   - `gasLimit` (`bigint | CalculateGasParameters`, optional): Gas limit for the transaction.
 If not provided, calculated automatically.
   - `voucherId` (`HexString`, optional): Voucher ID to use for the transaction.
-If not provided, transaction will be sent without voucher
+If not provided, the transaction will be sent without a voucher.

 ### Usage Example